-Cochrane Style Resource (designed to help you use a consistent style when copy-editing Cochrane Reviews)
+Cochrane Style Resource (designed to help you use a consistent style when copy-editing your Cochrane review)

-RevMan web page (documentation and support for software for preparing and maintaining Cochrane reviews)
+RevMan web page (documentation and support for the software you use to prepare your Cochrane review)

-GRADEpro (GRADEprofiler is the software used to create Summary of Findings (SoF) tables in Cochrane systematic reviews)
+GRADEpro (GRADEprofiler is the software used to create Summary of Findings (SoF) tables in Cochrane reviews)

 Methodolocial expectations of Cochrane Intervention Reviews (MECIR) (provide authors with guidelines on protocol and review conduct and reporting)